-A charge-off is issued to debtors when they’re late on paying debt such as credit cards or loan repayments.
-The lender presumes that the debt will remain unpaid, and as a result, they remove the income from their ledger.
+A charge-off is a declaration issued to debtors when they’re late on paying debt, such as credit cards or loan repayments.
+The lender presumes the debt will remain unpaid, so the income is removed from the ledger.
 The debt is documented in the lender’s organization as “bad debt” or “charged-off.”
 It also can be referred to as being “written-off.”
 A charge-off is usually applied to the borrower’s account after 6 months of failing to repay the borrowed amount.
 It signifies the account is inactive due to nonpayment.
 Make no mistake: An account that’s charged off as bad debt could have a sharply negative impact on one’s credit rating.

-While charge-off debt is documented as “bad debt” within the lender’s own organization, transferred debt is when a lender chooses to sell that debt to a collection’s agency.
+While charge-off debt is documented as “bad debt” within the lender’s own organization, transferred debt is when a lender sells that debt to a collection agency.
 The debt is essentially shifted over to the debt-collection service and the transfer will be noted on your credit report from the original lender.
 The agency that purchases your debt will then be marked as the active entry for the outstanding balance.
 It’s crucial to note transferred doesn’t always imply that an account was left unpaid and sold to a debt collection agency.
 If you closed your account or it was sold while still in good standing, then your credit report could still show “transferred.”

 How Do Loan Charge-Offs Affect My Credit Score?

-After being issued with a charge-off for your unpaid account balance, you’ll receive negative reports for each of the delinquent accounts, causing your credit score to take a hit.
-The extent to which your credit score will take a hit will depend on which credit bureau updates your report and how high your score is at the time that the charge-off is issued.
+After being issued a charge-off for an unpaid account balance, you’ll receive negative reports for each of the delinquent accounts, causing your credit score to take a hit.
+The extent of your credit score’s damage will depend on which credit bureau updates your report and how high your score is at the time the charge-off is issued.

-A charge-off can cause serious harm to your credit score and will remain on your credit report for 7 years from the date it was issued.
-Paying off the entire balance of your debt won’t remove the charge-off.
-However, it will reflect positively for you when applying for credit further down the line with future lenders.
+A charge-off may remain on a credit report for 7 years from the date it was issued.
+Note that paying off the entire balance of your debt won’t remove the charge-off.
+However, it will reflect positively for a borrower when applying for credit further down the line with future lenders.

 How to Avoid a Charge-Off

-Unfortunately, for small businesses, things can go wrong and debts can remain unpaid.
-But, there are a few things that you can do to avoid getting a charge-off on your credit report.
-Furthermore, if you’ve already got a charge-off on your report, there are actions you can take to lessen their impact.
+There are a few things you can do to avoid getting a charge-off notice on your credit report.
+If you already have a charge-off on your report, there are actions you can take to diminish its impact.

 Pay Down Your Debts as Soon as Possible

 Falling behind on payments can make a person feel embarrassed or ashamed.
 However, lenders are often more understanding than you’d think.
 It’s beneficial for the lender to get you back on your feet, as opposed to completely writing off your debt.
-Contacting them directly to discuss your options could result in negotiating a lower minimum payment or extending the life of your loan.
+Directly contacting them to discuss your options could result in negotiating a lower minimum payment or extending the life of your loan.

 Revise Your Budget